-in this Project is our original work.
-No part of this work has been submitted in the fully for the award of any other degree or diploma.
-Any material is project has been properly acknowledged.
+Examples to certify that this Project is our original work.
+No part of this work has been submitted contact partially or fully for the award of any other degree or diploma.
+Any material contact in this project has been properly acknowledged.